Cherubim and Seraphim

 If

-we were to add what we’ve seen so far, and to state the obvious, we might say
+we were to add together what we’ve seen so far, and to state the obvious, we might say

 that the God who dwells between the cherubim is a consuming fire.